 - 1. From the vSphere client, select Menu \rightarrow Storage. - 2.
-From the left pane, select the shared storage you created on PowerStore for Tanzu. - 3.
+From the left pane, select the vSAN datastore you created for Tanzu. - 3.
 Under the Summary tab, locate the Tags panel, and click Assign. - 4.
 Click Add Tag. - 5.
 Name the tag Tanzu.
 Click Create New Category. - 6.
-Name the category Tanzu Storage.
+Give the category the name Tanzu Storage.
 Clear all object types except Datastore, and click Create. - 7.
 Use the Category drop-down menu to select Tanzu Storage, and click Create. - 8.
 Check the box beside the newly created tag, and click Assign.